Welcome

 • Use the Node.js ecosystem, including packages and build tools.

-• Create single-page applications in JavaScript.
+• Create single-page applications.

 • Build tidy REST APIs using Node.js and express.js.